San Domenico Maggiore: History

 The square is bordered by a street/alleyway popularly called "Spaccanapoli" (presently labeled via Benedetto Croce at this particular section of its considerable length) in the historic center of Naples.
 It was one of the three main east–west streets of the original Greek city of Neapolis.
 To the east along Spaccanapoli, one reaches in a few blocks the Piazza of Gesu Nuovo and Santa Chiara.

 The Church of San Domenico Maggiore incorporates a smaller, original church built on this site in the 10th century, San Michele Arcangelo a Morfisa.

-Charles II of Naples began the rebuilding that produced the Gotico Angioiano structure that comprises the present church.
+Charles II of Naples began the rebuilding that produced the Gotico Angioino structure that comprises the present church.
 The work was done between 1283 and 1324, but the church has undergone modifications over the centuries, including one in 1670 that recast some of the decoration in a Baroque style.
 In the 19th century, however, the church was restored to its original Gothic design.

 The monastery annexed to the church has been the home of prominent names in the history of religion and philosophy.
 It was the original seat of the University of Naples, where Thomas Aquinas, a former member of the Dominican community there, returned to teach theology in 1272.
 Sacristan Domenic of Caserta claimed to have seen Aquinas levitating in prayer with tears before an icon of the crucified Christ in the Chapel of Saint Nicholas after Matins on December 6, 1273.
 Domenic reported that Christ said to Thomas, "You have written well of me, Thomas.
 What reward would you have for your labor?" and Thomas responded, "Nothing but you Lord."

 The philosopher friar and heretic, Giordano Bruno, also lived here at some point.

 In the center of the square is an obelisk— one of three "plague columns" in Naples— topped by a statue of Saint Dominic, founder of the Dominican Order, erected after the plague of 1656.
 The original designer of the spire was the Neapolitan architect Cosimo Fanzago.
 Construction on the spire was started after the plague of 1656 and was finally finished in 1737 under Charles III, the first Bourbon monarch of Naples.

 Artistically, the most notable feature are the frescoes by Pietro Cavallini in the Brancaccio Chapel (1309), depicting Stories of St. John the Evangelist, Crucifixion, Stories of Magdalene and the Apostles Peter, Paul and Andrew.

 The sacristy houses a series of 45 sepulchres of members of the royal Aragonese family, including that of King Ferdinand I. The remains of the Blessed Raymond of Capua, a former Master General of the Dominican Order, also rest there.

 Coffins of members of the Aragonese royal family (covered in red, upper level).